Callan O'Keeffe

-Callan O'Keeffe (born 9 June 1996) is a South African former racing driver, driver coach and founder of the School Of Send.
+Callan Jordan O'Keeffe (born 9 June 1996) is a South African former racing driver, driver coach and founder of the School Of Send.
 He is a former member of both the Red Bull Junior Team and the Lotus F1 Junior Team.

 Racing career

 Karting

 O'Keeffe started karting at the age of 13.
 In 2010, he finished third in the KF3 CIK-FIA World Cup.
 In 2011, O'Keefe won the British Karting Junior Championship in and was the runner-up in the KF3 CIK-FIA World Cup.

 Lower formulae

 O'Keeffe began his career in single-seater racing cars in 2012 with the Formula BMW Talent Cup.
-He won 4 races during the regular season.
+He won four races during the regular season.
 In the Grand Final, he only finished in ninth with 13 points.

 In 2013, O'Keeffe competed in the ADAC Formel Masters for Lotus.
 He finished the season in thirteenth.

 Formula Renault

 For the 2014 season, O'Keeffe signed a contract with the ART Junior Team to start in the Eurocup Formula Renault 2.0 and the Formula Renault 2.0 Northern European Cup.
 Later in the season, he switched his team driver for KTR alongside fellow Lotus F1 juniors Alex Albon and Gregor Ramsay.
 He took his first Formula Renault race win in the Northern European Cup at TT Circuit Assen. after also scoring his first pole position.
-At the end of the season he had scored one win and was on the podium three times.
+At the end of the season, he had scored one win and was on the podium three times.
 He was seventh in the drivers' standings with 187 points.
-In the Eurocup he collected a total of 28 points and finished sixteenth in the final drivers' standings.
+In the Eurocup, he collected a total of 28 points and finished sixteenth in the final drivers' standings.

 In 2015, O'Keeffe joined Fortec Motorsports to compete in both the Eurocup Formula Renault 2.0 and the Formula Renault 2.0 Northern European Cup.
-In the Northern European Cup he scored 3 podiums and finished the season in seventh.
-In the Eurocup he only finished in fourteenth after leaving the series ahead of the final two rounds.
+In the Northern European Cup, he scored three podiums and finished the season in seventh.
+In the Eurocup, he only finished in fourteenth after leaving the series ahead of the final two rounds.

 In 2016, O'Keeffe only competed in one round of the Formula Renault 2.0 Northern European Cup for JD Motorsport.

 In 2019, O'Keeffe he returned to the Formula Renault Eurocup with FA Racing by Drivex.
 Ahead of the fifth round at Circuit de Spa-Francorchamps he moved to M2 Competition.
 He finished the season in seventeenth.